Sites beyond Auschwitz-Birkenau

 Laurence Rees (The Holocaust: A new history, 2017)

 The first victims of the “Little Red House” mass actions were among the new Jewish arrivals on the day before.
 A small percentage of them were designated to manage the corps.
 The first ‘fully functional’ sonderkommando unit would be created only three months later.
 The Bunker-1 was now just steps from the two wooden barracks, previously constructed by the prisoners for undressing the victims of the gas chamber.
-The “treatment” capacity of the Bunker-1 reached the 800-victims figure.
-The corpses were loaded on the improvised trolleys, transported to the mass burials sites on the skirts of the woods by means of the primitive narrow-gage railroad.
+The “treatment” capacity of Bunker-1 reached the 800 victims figure.
+The corpses were loaded on improvised trolleys, and transported to the mass burial sites on the skirts of the woods by means of the primitive narrow-gauge railroad.